Lanterns (TV series): Main

-A new Green Lantern recruit whom Jordan is training to replace himself.
-Mundy said the character was both a marine and an artistic architect, and felt Pierre could portray both of these aspects.
+A new Green Lantern recruit whom Hal is training to replace himself.
+John is considered an anomaly because he is the first Green Lantern in the Corps' history to have been recruited by the Guardians of the Universe instead of being chosen by a power ring, as is customary.
+Mundy said the character was both a Marine and an artistic architect, and felt Pierre could portray both of these aspects.
 He said Pierre was a "serious theater actor, yet he also looks like he was built in a lab to be an action star".
 Director James Hawes said Pierre had "a magnificent presence.
 He feels so forceful, so cool, so understated."
+Jayce Eiland and Cairo Cash Lee portray John as a child and a teenager, respectively, in flashback scenes.